caleb7773/Linux/Basic Linux Hardening/readme.md

 # Permanently mount the SWAP file with /etc/fstab
 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab
 ```

+# Configuring SSH for Management Device
+> In order to effeciently manage multiple devices it is best to setup an SSH host device that can quickly connect to different VPS's and Local Hosts

+## Creating SSH-Keys